April 21, 2020 - Ethics of AI in Research

 - Katrina Claw (Division of Biomedical Informatics and Personalized Medicine, University of Colorado Anschutz Medical Campus)

 January 28, 2020 - The Ethics of Community Engaged Research

 There has been a recent push for community engaged research, particularly when the research is conducted across cultural, structural and economic differences.
 In this panel we will examine what exactly ought to count as engaging a community as a research partner.
 What constitutes a community in the first place?
 Can individual representatives be recruited to speak for the community?
 If so, who?
 How do our common research practices and norms – such as informed consent and authorship - change when we engage the community?
 How do we measure the success of a projects’ community engagement?

-This panel will feature Charles Weijer (Professor; Canada Research Chair in Bioethics, Western University), a leading expert on the ethics of randomized controlled trials.
+- Charles Weijer (Professor; Canada Research Chair in Bioethics, Western University)

 When it comes to conducting international research, there are distinctive ethical challenges that researchers must confront given the global reach of their work.
 Securing host country approval and adhering to regulatory oversight are important, but they do not ensure community buy-in on the ground or that researchers are designing their studies in a manner that is sensitive to and respectful of local practices.
 In this CARE panel, we will explore some recent cases where researchers had to navigate complex ethical terrain in the course of their field work.